Jared Goff? John Wolford? Rams won’t say who will start at QB against Seahawks in wild-card game

-So when will everyone know who the Rams’ starting quarterback will be for Saturday’s wild-card playoff game against the Seahawks?
+So when will everyone know who the Rams’ starting quarterback will be for the wild-card playoff game Saturday against the Seahawks?

-“Saturday at 1:39 p.m.,” coach Sean McVay said during a Zoom call with media Tuesday.
+“Saturday at 1:39 p.m.,” coach Sean McVay said during a Zoom call with media members Tuesday.

 That would be one minute before kickoff, meaning McVay has no intention of tipping his hand over whether Jared Goff’s surgically repaired right thumb will be healed enough to play, or if Los Angeles will go with backup John Wolford.

-There was no lack of effort by the media to get the information, though, who peppered McVay with questions.
+There was no lack of effort by the media to get the information, though, as McVay was peppered with questions.
 That led him to finally volunteer that he would not make a public declaration this week.

 McVay tried to head off any idea that the Rams might have a quarterback controversy.
-Goff has struggled in recent weeks, and Wolford impressing during the first start of his career Saturday in an 18-7 win over Arizona.
+Goff has struggled in recent weeks, and Wolford was impressive during the first start of his career Sunday in an 18-7 victory over Arizona.

 “Jared is our starting quarterback,” McVay said.